Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 Male Aussies usually reach 20 – 23 inches in height and around 50 – 65 pounds (23 – 29kg), and females usually reach 18 – 21 inches in height and roughly 40 – 55 pounds (18 – 25kg) in weight.

-This breed has a life expectancy of 12 to 15 years; later on in this guide, we’ll go over some of the common health complaints that Aussies can suffer from, some of which can alter their lifespan.
+This breed has a life expectancy of 12 to 15 years; later on in this guide, we’ll go over some of the common health complaints that Aussies can suffer from.

 As medium-sized pooches, you can expect an Australian Shepherd to reach its adult height by around 12 months of age, but most will continue to fill out until around 18 months of age, although some will be fully grown – in height and weight – by 16 months old.